Hyve logo

 As well as an encrypted username and password authentication, with SFTP you can also use SSH keys.
 This means generating a private and public key, which will need to match alongside the username and password in order for the authentication to succeed.

-SFTP provides a more stable connection and error handling than FTP.
+SFTP provides a more stable connection than FTP.
 Using encryption and tunnelling through one channel as opposed to two means that the connection is always secured, and no clear data such as text passwords are transferred.

-Hyve’s SFTP Hosting service provides users with a secure method to send, receive and store valuable company data over the internet.
-Get in touch with our sales team today on 0800 612 2524 to find out more.
+Our SFTP Hosting service provides users with a secure method to send, receive and store valuable company data over the internet.
+To find out more, visit our dedicated SFTP page, or fill out our contact form and one of our experts will be in touch.

 Discover our SFTP Hosting